shw3512/shw3512.github.io/teach/cysec-g30/index.md

 ## Tools

-Tools for your cybersecurity toolkit
+This section presents reference lists of tools for your cybersecurity toolkit.

 Note: If you upload anything (file, link, etc.), then assume others will see it and the information it contains.